 Find the Right Fit!

 Below you will find a variety of practitioners for children, adolescents, and parents.
 I recommend speaking with at least three practitioners in order to find the right fit for your needs.

 Finding the right support for your child depends on their life experience, onset of challenges, and nature of their struggles.
 Please explore the following information as a guide, and scroll down for recommended mental health care professionals and parent coaches.

 Was your child born into the world emotionally and/or physically intense?
 Are they constantly on the move or running in to things?
 Do they seem clumsy, or avoid certain textures or foods?
 If any of this sounds familiar, your child will likely benefit most from an Occupational Therapist (OT) evaluation and treatment for sensory system / reflex integration therapy.
 I recommend contacting We Play Atlanta.

 Does your child struggles with receptive or expressive language, social or cognitive communication, or producing speech sounds?
 If so, they will likely benefit most from working with a Speech and Language Pathologist (SLP).
 I recommend contacting Anita Bullock-Morley & Associates for an evaluation.
 Anita also provides parent coaching!

-If your child has a sudden onset of emotional and physical intensity following a tick bite or strep throat they are best served by professionals who specialize in PANS/PANDAS and/or is Lyme Literate.
+If your child has a sudden onset of emotional and physical intensity following a tick bite or strep throat they are best served by a professional who specializes in PANS/PANDAS and/or who is Lyme Literate.
 I recommend contacting Dr. Eric Frier for treatment or a referral.

 If your child struggles with school refusal, homework, motivation, or friendships, but does not have any of the above challenges, I recommend reaching out to a neurodivergent affirming psychologist for a full psychoeducational evaluation, such Dr. Paul Cohen.
 Children who are gifted, have learning differences, or are neurodivergent need and deserve more support than schools typically offer students.